Manès Sperber: Personal life

-Manès Sperber is the father of Italian historian Vladimir Sperber and French anthropologist and cognitive scientist Dan Sperber.
-His first wife, Miriam Sperber, eventually emigrated to Champaign, Illinois, and became a counselor at the Psychological and Counseling Center there.
+Sperber was the father of the Italian historian Vladimir Sperber and the French anthropologist and cognitive scientist Dan Sperber.
+His first wife, Miriam Sperber, eventually emigrated to Champaign, Illinois, United States, and became a counsellor at the Psychological and Counseling Center there.

-His younger brother Milo was an English actor.
-Milo spent the last years of his life travelling around Britain reading from his brother's works.

 Death and legacy

-Manès Sperber died on 5 February 1984 in Paris.
+Sperber died on 5 February 1984 in Paris.
 He was buried in the Montparnasse cemetery in Paris.

-In 1988, the city of Vienna dedicated a park in the Leopoldstadt quarter to Sperber.
+In 1988 the city of Vienna dedicated a park in the Leopoldstadt district to Sperber.

 The Manès-Sperber-Prize for Literature (Manès-Sperber-Preis für Literatur) was established in 1985 by the then Austrian Ministry of Art and Culture in honour of Sperber, with Siegfried Lenz winning the inaugural prize.
-As of 2025 it is worth 10.000 euros.
+As of 2025 it is worth €10,000.